SamHignett/Move-The-Chains/README.md

 ## 🛠 Tech Stack / Tools Plan

+**Project Structure - DDD**

+- Domain-Driven Design seems to be a high-quality design for a web-app such as this which has the potential to scale both in users and feature sets.
+Will look into exactly how to apply and make a write-up.

 **Domain registration/CDN - Cloudflare**
 - as a CDN, Cloudflare offers some auxiliary services that could prove useful such as user-tracking, data-caching and protection from attacks (e.g. a DDoS).
 Give that they are an industry standard and also offer Domain Registration (will look to grab "movethechains.app" if available), they seem to be a good choice.